Fiberwise building and stratification in tensor triangular geometry: New examples, the derived category of permutation modules

+In particular, this map is open when $R$ is a field in modular characteristic; see \cite[Proposition 3.22]{BG25} and the references therein. \end{remark}

-Our strategy is to show that there are two families of functors involving $\T(G,R)$ and $\mathbf{D}(R)$ that satisfy Hypotheses \ref{Hypotehes}.
-As we already mentioned, we will make use of Neeman's stratification for $\mathbf{D}(R)$, and for convenience we write the statement here.
+Our strategy is to construct families of functors relating $\T(G;R)$ and the unbounded derived category of $R$, $\mathbf{D}(R)$, that satisfy Hypotheses \ref{Hypotehes}.
+As noted above, we will make use of Neeman’s stratification result for $\mathbf{D}(R)$; for the reader’s convenience, we recall the statement here.
 See \cite{Nee} for further details.

 \begin{theorem}[Neeman] Let $R$ be a commutative Noetherian ring.
-For each $\pp\in \mathrm{Spec}(R)$, consider the geometric tt-functor $f_{k(\pp)}\colon \mathbf{D}(R)\to \mathbf{D}(k(\pp))$ obtained by base change along the residue field $R\to k(\pp)$ at $\pp$.
-Let $u_{k(\pp)}$ denote the right adjoint of $f_{k(\pp)}$.
+For each $\pp\in \mathrm{Spec}(R)$, consider the geometric tt-functor $f_{\pp}\colon \mathbf{D}(R)\to \mathbf{D}(k(\pp))$ obtained by base change along the residue field $R\to k(\pp)$ at $\pp$.
+Let $u_{\pp}$ denote the right adjoint of $f_{\pp}$.
 Then

 \end{theorem}